Policy and Advocacy Advisor - Erbil, Iraq

 Program / Department Summary

 Mercy Corps seeks a passionate, articulate and outspoken expert in advocacy to build on our program’s research and analysis to influence policy, nationally and internationally, in Iraq.
 Mercy Corps has provided critical assistance in Iraq to some of the country’s most vulnerable populations during a period of tremendous upheaval.
 Operational in Iraq since 2003 – and with a current annual budget of almost USD $70 million from programs funded by governmental and inter-governmental agencies–the country team is in the midst of a sustained emergency response while simultaneously engaging in long-term development programming.
 We are now searching for an experienced professional to elevate our vision and influence policymakers in the country and worldwide.
-They will be able to clearly and articulately convey complex solutions to humanitarian and development issues; raise awareness of under-reported trends in the fluid context of Iraq; and seize upon topical issues that highlight our unique, on-the-ground perspective.
+S/he will be able to clearly and articulately convey complex solutions to humanitarian and development issues; raise awareness of under-reported trends in the fluid context of Iraq; and seize upon topical issues that highlight our unique, on-the-ground perspective.

 General Position Summary

 The Policy and Advocacy Advisor will support and enable Mercy Corps’ efforts to ensure a robust and principled humanitarian and development response that meets the needs of the affected communities.
 The position seeks, in collaboration with Mercy Corps’ Global Policy & Advocacy (P&A) team, to influence policies and practices of national and international actors by leveraging evidence from programs and contextual understanding to maximize Mercy Corps’ voice both within Iraq and globally.
 The position will engage with UN agencies and all coordination mechanisms.
-They will work with programs and operations to develop a comprehensive advocacy strategy and field –driven messaging and ensure global elevation of critical issues through close collaboration with the Global P&A team.
+S/he will work with programs and operations to develop a comprehensive advocacy strategy and field –driven messaging and ensure global elevation of critical issues through close collaboration with the Global P&A team.

 STRATEGY AND VISION